 - Optional monitoring in water via acoustic modem (HiPap).

 - Logging of all system data, sensor input, and forces and movements during operation.
 Can be used to verify system performance, actual landing speed, splash zone forces etc.

-Typically, this includes force analysis in crane/winch/load during lifts in air or through the splash zone, operational weather window calculations, subsea landing speed analysis or review of the above based on analysis received from the customer.
+Typically this includes force analysis in crane/wire/load during lifts in air or through the splash zone, operational weather window calculations, subsea landing speed analysis or review of the above based on analysis received from the customer.

 Levels of lift engineering

 - Feasibility study.
 Uses all available information about the lift and the application to determine the eventual operational benefit of using Cranemaster®.